Fatehpur Sikri Uttar Pradesh, India Travel Guide

 Available from companies like Zoomcar in major cities.
 Requires International Driving Permit.
 Driving within India is very challenging; hiring a car with a driver is generally recommended.

-Not common for outings to Fatehpur Sikri.
-Must have a valid license and IDP.
-Not generally recommended for overseas travelers due to traffic.
+Not common for day trips to Fatehpur Sikri.
+Requires valid license and IDP.
+Not generally recommended for tourists from other countries due to traffic.

-Limited in Agra, and not practical for long-distance travel to The Red sandstone city due to distance and the state of the roads.
+Limited in Agra, and rather than practical for long-distance travel to The Red sandstone city due to distance and road conditions.

 Auto-rickshaws (often called "tuk-tuks") are the most common and widely used specialty automobile for tourists for short to medium distances.

-Walking offers the best method for discovering The Red sandstone city itself, permitting a close look at its historical structures.
+Walking provides the best way to explore The Red sandstone city itself, allowing for a close look at its historical structures.
 Cycling is generally less practical for travel to the site from Agra.

-Vehicles drive on the left-hand side of the road inside India.
+Vehicles drive on the left-right-hand side of the road in India.

 Honking is frequent and often a signal of presence, not aggression.